glassonion0323/CLEAResize/README.md

 (CLEAResize will be grayed out if no documents are opened.)

 ## How to Use
-Open a image that you want to resize with Photoshop and select CLEAResize from Files \> Automate menu.
+Open an image that you want to resize with Photoshop and select CLEAResize from Files \> Automate menu.
 <img alt="The main window" src="https://raw.githubusercontent.com/wiki/glassonion0323/CLEAResize/images/clearesizedialog.png" />
 The window above will appear.
 Input the width, height, or ratio that you want to resize to, and click OK.